The city continues to make improvements within Lions Park, one of its oldest and most popular community parks.

 The city plans to remove and replace the Lions Park warming house.
 The current warming house at Lions Park is 30-plus-years-old and in need of extensive repairs.

-The City Council hired 292 Design Group to design a new warming house at Lions Park.
-The city is looking to demolish the current, aging structure and replace with a new building to serve as a warming house and store the city’s outdoor Zamboni.
-Other possible features include bathrooms and potential park shelter.
+The City Council hired 292 Design Group to design a new warming house building to also store the city’s outdoor Zamboni.
+Other possible features include bathrooms and a potential park shelter.

 Staff and 292 Design Group proposed a shelter redesign to the City Council on Feb.
 7, 2017.
 The council approved the final plans and specifications and authorized the rebidding of the shelter on Feb.
 21. The council again rejected all bids due to the cost on April 18.